$1.50 for a Longines Icon: The Weems Prototype’s 1937 Service Call

 Longines Weems second setting prototype hour angle prototype.
 Gilt crown

 A side profile pic of the brother of 3585867, the Pour le Bureau (Bureau Technique sample) of the Longines Weems second setting prototype – serial 3585868.
 The first 2 watches (3585867 and 3585868) had a number of shared traits.
 They both used unsold and repurposed dual time Turkish pocket watch movements that heralded from unsold stock.
 They both had a small 18.5mm chapter ring that mirrored the size of the inner chapter ring of the Turkish Touran pocket watch model.
 Wittnauer’s order #1395 was placed in May 1929 for 72 pieces and delivery was made over 3 months between February and May 1930.
 All pieces had a larger 21mm chapter ring.
-The first two also had a beefier lug profile with more downward sweep and whilst the crown of 3585867 is missing, 3585868 has a gilt crown from delivery.
+The first two prototypes also had a beefier lug profile with more downward sweep (above – the prototype top versus first production watch of the 1395 order).
+Whilst the crown of 3585867 is missing, 3585868 has a gilt crown from delivery.
 Serial 3585867 likely shared the same type of crown.

 Sadly however, the watch’s gilded crown is missing.
 Had it gone in for a replacement decades ago, presumably the service desk would have written up another invoice and billed him another dollar or two and change.
 Perhaps it’d been lost in a pocket, a desk drawer, the Atlantic or the US Naval academy- the answer itself is lost to time.
 The watch that once knew precisely where it was, to its seconds, no longer knows where its own crown went.